 Before one of the rare home games, however, there was a hilarious fight between Big Al and the Florida mascot on the field.

 The Alabama band was on the field.
 The Crimson Tide faithful were in their seats.
 Legendary quarterback Ken Stabler was on hand to watch.
 It was a beautiful afternoon in the Yellowhammer State.

 As Stabler was getting introduced, the crowd erupted.
 Most of it was because “The Snake” was back in town.
 Some of it was because Big Al — Alabama’s beloved mascot — was opening a can of whoop ass on Florida’s gator mascot.

 First, Big Al tackled the gator mascot before celebrating in the end zone.
 Then, as the gator charged back, Big Al flipped him over his head and slammed him to the turf, which knocked the gator’s head off.
 Big Al finished it all off with another slam, more taunting, a kick to the stomach and a piledriver.

 Was it staged?
 Sure.
 These pregame fights happen all of the time across the country.
 However, this specific one was beautifully executed and featured tons of powerful moves.

 Big Al is not to be messed with, especially at Bryant-Denny Stadium, and he will make sure to defend his honor at all times.

-This post was originally published on May 19, 2020, but has been brought back before Alabama and Florida play in the SEC Championship game.
+This post was originally published on May 19, 2020, but has been brought back before Alabama and Florida play in week 3 of the 2021 college football season.